The Great Keppel Island Erosion Protection project is an initiative to address the ongoing coastal erosion threatening the Island.

 Putney and Fisherman’s Beaches form the gateway to Great Keppel Island, they are the first thing visitors see when they arrive and they’re critical to the island’s identity.

-However, years of progressive erosion, combined with the impacts of recent tropical Cyclone Alfred, have left this area extremely vulnerable.
+However, years of progressive erosion, combined with the impacts of recent tropical Cyclone Alfred, have left this area extremely vulnerable and caused damage to infrastructure and the natural environment.

 Planning for Protection

-Livingstone Shire Council has received $500,000 in Queensland Government funding to undertake the planning, business case, and preliminary design for options to protect Putney and Fisherman’s Beaches.
+Livingstone Shire Council has received $500,000 in Queensland Government funding to undertake the planning, business case, and detailed design for options to protect Putney and Fisherman’s Beaches.

 The funding from the Department of the Environment, Tourism, Science and Innovation builds on years of work to address the ongoing coastal erosion threatening the Island, and is a vital first step in securing the future of Great Keppel Island’s foreshore.